louis-de-neve/gliders25/what_i_did.md

 removed problematic down/upcasts and fixed where signal processing had offset casts

 started working on a method to convert downcast numbers to distances/times

+(i then realised there is a field in the data called `profile index` that makes almost all my work to date redundant 😠)